 - CLEP and Advanced Placement

 - In cases where CLEP Examination or AP credits have exempted an applicant from an undergraduate prerequisite course, it is suggested that a more advanced course in that discipline be taken to fulfill the requirements.
-Dual enrollment courses are accepted to fulfill required coursework.
+Dual enrollment courses are accepted to fulfill the required coursework.
 Questions regarding CLEP and/or AP credits should be directed to COMAdmission@unmc.edu

 Courses in molecular biology, immunology and microbiology, though not required, are helpful in preparing for the basic science curriculum of medical school.
 Interpersonal communications, ethics, and personnel management are also good preparatory courses.